Bébé Manga: Rise to fame

-Later, at the end of the 1990s, she put out another world-class song, "Mota Benamaa" originally sang by Charles Lembe, deploring the situation of children suffering around the world.
+Later, at the end of the 1990s, she put out another world-class song, "Mota Benamaa" originally sung by Charles Lembe, deploring the situation of children suffering around the world.
 Her talents were celebrated at the Top D'Or 2005 in Abidjan, as she was voted one of the best African artists of all time.

 She is featured on Manu Dibango's Manu Safari album, and partnered with other talented artists like Tom Yoms on several hits.
 Some of her other songs that now feature in an online "BEST OF BEBE MANGA" compilation are: "Aloba", "Bele Sombo", "Djiya kamba", "Alice Agbor", "Esele mba", "Jemea longo", "Muna Muto", "Eyiegele Ding" and "Zipte Men".

 Death

 On 1 July 2011, Bébé Manga died on the way to hospital after suffering a heart attack at her home in Douala.
 She was 62.
 She was buried on 30 July 2011 in her family compound in Tinto, Upper Bayang sub-division of Manyu Division, Cameroon.